 If you didn’t get the score you were expecting on the TEAS test, you are allowed to retake the exam.
 If you wish to retake the TEAS test, you may be required to wait 30 days before re-testing, depending on the school you will be attending.
 Some nursing schools will allow you to retake the TEAS test twice while other nursing schools may allow you to retake the test multiple times.

-TEAS Study Guide Reviews
+TEAS Study Guide Customer Success Stories

 Our customers love the tutorial videos from Mometrix Academy that we have incorporated into our TEAS test study guide.
 The TEAS study guide reviews below are examples of customer experiences.